Catalog

 - We include this to stress the fact that cataloged items are wholly arbitrary concepts assigned to whatever someone wanted to catalog.
 That is, the scientific value of a cataloged number is entirely up to the person deciding upon the material to catalog.

-As a highly normalized system, there is no real meaning to the term “the specimen record” in Arctos.
+As a highly normalized system, there is no real meaning to the term “catalog record” in Arctos.
 Most views of the data provide information somewhat equivalent to Simple DarwinCore.
-No view contains everything that might be considered the entire specimen record.
-The available information varies wildly across records.
+No view contains everything that might be considered the entire record.
+The available information varies wildly across records and collections.

 Understanding DarwinCore mapping

 The primary entity in DarwinCore (DWC) is the Occurrence (https://dwc.tdwg.org/terms/#occurrence).
-Mapping Arctos records to Occurrences is not straightforward; new OccurrenceIDs must be minted for DWC transfer by appending “seid” (Specimen Event ID, although identifiers should be viewed only as identifiers).
+Mapping Arctos records to Occurrences is not straightforward (it’s like going from a color palette of 255 to only the 5 primary colors); new OccurrenceIDs must be minted for DWC transfer by appending “seid” (Specimen Event ID, although identifiers should be viewed only as identifiers).
 A GUID + SEID URI will highlight the relevant Event determination in Arctos records (example below).
 A few examples follow; these are not the only complex situations possible in Arctos, but are the most common.
 (Data in Arctos change frequently; please let us know if an example does not make sense or function as described.)

 - https://arctos.database.museum/guid/MSB:Mamm:55245 is a “simple” record with one Event determination in Arctos, and is sent to DWC as a single Occurrence.